Optimal Transportation by Orthogonal Coupling Dynamics: Numerical Algorithm through Opinion Dynamics

 \subsection{Analogy with Opinion Dynamics}

 Consider a population of agents indexed by $i\in\{1,...,N\}$.
 Suppose each person $i$ has certain two-dimensional position $P_i(t)\in\mathbb{R}^2$ as their opinion in time $t$.
-In the standard form of consensus dynamics, e.g. see \cite{motsch2014heterophilious}, these positions relax towards a global consensus via
+In the standard form of the bounded interval Hegselmann-Krause consensus dynamics, e.g., see \cite{hegselmann2006truth,motsch2014heterophilious}, these positions relax towards a global consensus via

 where $a_{ij}\ge 0$ captures the influence of other agents positions.
 We can decompose it as $a_{ij}=\phi(r_{ij})\alpha_{ij}$ where $r_{ij}=\lVert P_i-P_j\rVert_2^2$ is the Euclidean distance between the positions of two persons $i$ and $j$, and $\alpha$ a constant matrix.
-Based on $\alpha$, we can intuitively consider two idealized regimes: \begin{enumerate} \item The positions are completely independent from each-other and $\alpha$ becomes the identity matrix. \item The positions are perfectly tied to each-other and $\alpha$ becomes the exchange matrix $J$. \end{enumerate} The first one degenerates the system into independent positions.
+Based on $\alpha$, we can intuitively consider two idealized regimes: \begin{enumerate} \item The positions are completely independent from each-other and $\alpha$ becomes the identity matrix. \item The positions are perfectly tied to each-other and $\alpha$ becomes the exchange matrix $J$ (with ones on its anti-diagonal and zeros elsewhere). \end{enumerate} The first one degenerates the system into independent positions.
 More interestingly, let us focus on the latter and denote $P=[P_X,P_Y]^T$, therefore the dynamics takes the form

 If we assume $\phi(\ )$ is simply a step function i.e. it is one if $r\le \epsilon$ and zero otherwise (for $\epsilon>0$), we can further simplify the dynamics to

 where $\bar{I}^{X_i,\epsilon}$ and $\bar{I}^{Y_i,\epsilon}$ are the set of all agents with $\lVert P_{X,i}-P_X\rVert_2^2\leq \epsilon^2$ and $\lVert P_{Y,i}-P_Y\rVert_2^2\leq \epsilon^2$, respectively, with the corresponding number of elements $N_{\bar{I}^{X_i,\epsilon}}$ and $N_{\bar{I}^{Y_i,\epsilon}}$.
 In the limit of $N\to\infty$ and $\epsilon\to 0$, it is suggestive to express the above dynamics in the statistical form.
 Treating $P_{X,i}(t)$ and $P_{Y,i}(t)$ as samples of random variables $X_t\in \mathcal{H}$ and $Y_t\in \mathcal{H}$, respectively, the dynamics takes the form